devicehive/devicehive-audio-analysis/README.md

 * Capture data form your mic
 * Process data
 * Send predictions to web interface
-* Send predictions to devicehive (temporally disabled)
+* Send predictions to devicehive

 Also you can configure your devicehive connection though this web interface.